noturlee/MVC-Tutorial/docs/05-How-to-Make-a-Good-Repo.md

+`too see the code for how to make a repo like this tap the edit pen on the right top`

 # Helping Hands

 Welcome to the official repository for Helping Hands, a non-profit organization dedicated to making a difference.
 This repository hosts the code for our simple MVC web application designed to facilitate and manage donations efficiently.